When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 5. Reduce workplace incidents by 30% within the next year through comprehensive safety audits, implementation of stricter safety protocols, and regular safety training for all warehouse staff.

-Performance Goals Examples for Project Managers
+Performance Goal Examples for Project Managers

-Project managers are pivotal in steering projects to successful completion while ensuring effective resource management and team collaboration.
 To excel in this role, setting clear and measurable performance goals is crucial.
 Here are some tailored examples to help project managers enhance their effectiveness and achieve project objectives.

 1. Aim to increase on-time project delivery by 25% over the next fiscal year through improved project scheduling, resource allocation, and milestone tracking.